varabyte/kobweb-site/site/src/jsMain/resources/markdown/docs/concepts/foundation/Markdown.md

 ### Root

-Within your front matter, there's a special value which, if set, will be used to render a root `@Composable` that adds the rest of your markdown code as its content.
+Within your front matter, there's a special value which, if set, will be used to render a root `@Composable` that wraps the rest of your Markdown code as its content.
 This is useful for specifying a layout for example:

 ```text
 ---